PascalLefebvre/OC_Projet9_LITReview/README.md

 ## Installation

-    - After cloning, change into the directory and type <code>python -m venv env</code>.
+    - After cloning, change into the directory and type 'python -m venv env'.

-    - Next, type <code>source env/bin/activate</code> to enter in your virtual environment (to deactivate, type <code>deactivate</code>).
+    - Next, type 'source env/bin/activate' to enter in your virtual environment (to deactivate, type 'deactivate').

-    - Type <code>pip install -r requirements.txt</code> to install all the necessary packages.
+    - Type 'pip install -r requirements.txt' to install all the necessary packages.

-    - To start the application, type <code>python manage.py runserver</code>.
+    - To start the application, type 'python manage.py runserver'.
 The app should respond with an address you should be able to go to using your browser (http://127.0.0.1:8000 by default).

 ## Testing